brianewing/luego/README.md

 string.upcase! # 5 seconds pass, then => "HELLO!"
 string === thing # true

-future = Luego::Future.new &some_block
+aye = future &some_block
-future.ready? # => false until the block, in a new thread, returns
+aye.ready? # => false until the block, in a new thread, returns

-future.await! # => return value of the block, waits for the thread to join
+aye.await! # => return value of the block, waits for the thread to join
 ```

 But wait, there's more!